Seattle Area Charter & Guided Sport Fishing

 Use a trusted web search engine to find your guide or charter for the area you want to fish.
 Properly licensed guides and charters will put a great deal of effort into their website and marketing.
 They will try to be as informative as possible on their website.

 Sometimes, the guide or charter may be rated on a travel website, like Trip Advisor.
 This is a great indication they are a legitimate business.
-However, not all guides and charters have figured out how to get their business on these travel websites.
+However, not all guides and charters have their business listed on these travel websites.
 We suggest you do not use that as your main decision.

 Similar Prices.
 Properly licensed guides and charters rates for trips will be similar to others in the area they operate.
-When you find a guide or charter that is $50 to $100 per person less than other guides fishing the same water and the same amount of anglers, this should be a red flag.
-That said, it is absolutely possible you will find a properly licensed charter that charges less than other charters.
+It is possible you will find a properly licensed charter that charges less than other charters.
 Why?
 These charters are running inspected vessels, which allows them to carry more than 6 passengers.
 They work hard to max out the passengers, thus they can charge less, depending on the type of trip.

 If you show up to fish with a guide or charter and they say, "If anyone asks, we are just fishing as friends."
-This should be a warning they are not licensed.
-If they are not licensed, they most likely do not have insurance.
+This should be a warning they are operating illegally.

 What is the difference between a guide and a charter?

-Guides and Charters are licensed commercial sport fishing operations.
+Fishing guides and Charter operators are licensed commercial sport fishing operations.
 Both take take customers for hire for sport fishing.

-Charters in Washington state hold a Salmon Charter license, which allows them to fish for any species in saltwater areas of Western Washington and some limited freshwater rivers and lakes.
+Charter operators in Washington State hold a Salmon Charter license, which allows them to fish for any species in saltwater areas of Western Washington and some limited freshwater rivers and lakes.

 As an example, a Salmon Charter license would be required to fish in Puget Sound, and any ocean waters.
 The Salmon Charter license would also be required to fish Buoy 10 on the Columbia River, if the charter picked up the customers in Washington State. (ie. Chinook, Illwaco) Salmon Charter license are also required to fish for Salmon in Lake Washington.